How to Open a Bank Account in Hong Kong - A Quick Guide [2025]

 Here are some of the documents that you will need to open a business or corporate account in Hong Kong:

-- Other Documents and Information: Such as a board of resolution, partnership agreement, proof of business address, business plans, an organisational chart, a recent bank statement, and a bank reference letter
+• Other Documents and Information: This may include a board resolution, partnership agreement, proof of business address, business plan, organisational chart, recent bank statements, or a reference letter from your previous bank.

 Lastly, you must also state your purpose for opening a corporate bank account and the nature of your business activities and operations in Hong Kong.